 People with symptoms should visit 111 online.
 If you think you have the virus - to protect yourself and others, do not go to a GP, pharmacy or hospital

 Locally, both IG Medical and Ilkley and Wharfedale Medical practices are running a phone triaged system only before given patients an appointment.
 Patients are required to wear a face covering when attending an appointment at the medical centre.

 NEED HELP - OFFER HELP

-If you NEED HELP collecting shopping or prescriptions, or just need someone to talk to, Ilkley Corona Response Team (ICRT) can be contacted on 07375803693, please leave a message, or use the online form at https://bit.ly/ilkleycorona
+If you NEED HELP collecting shopping or prescriptions, or just need someone to talk to, Ilkley Corona Response Group (ICRG) can be contacted via the Bradford Hub on 01274431000, or use the online form at https://bit.ly/ilkleycorona

 The latest Coronavirus news updates from Bradford Council are available from: